Bohol: Spanish colonial era (1500s to 1890s)

 Three of the Spanish era churches in Bohol, From Top to Bottom: Loay Church, Loon Church Interior, Loboc convent entrance.

-The earliest significant contact of the island with Spain occurred in 1565.
+The first contact of the island with Spanish explorers occurred in 1565.
 On 16 March 1565, a Spanish explorer named Miguel López de Legazpi arrived in Bohol seeking spices and gold.
-After convincing the native chieftains that they were not Portuguese (who raided the islands of Mactan in 1521), Legazpi made a peace pact with Datu Sikatuna.
+After convincing the datus that they were not Portuguese (who accompanied Maluku forces on the Dauis raid of 1563), Legazpi made a peace pact with Datu Sikatuna.
 This pact was signified with a sandugo (blood compact) between the two men.
-(Note: Gardner 1997, sourced from Zaide 1949) This event, simply called the Sandugo ("one blood"), is celebrated in Bohol every year during the Sandugo Festival.
-The Sandugo or blood compact is also depicted on Bohol's provincial flag and the Bohol provincial seal.
+(Note: Gardner 1997, sourced from Zaide 1949) This event, simply called the Sandugo ("one blood") today, is celebrated in Bohol every year during the Sandugo Festival.
+The Sandugo is also depicted on the provincial flag and seal of Bohol.

 Two significant revolts occurred in Bohol during the Spanish Era.
 One was the Tamblot Uprising in 1621, led by Tamblot, a babaylan.
-This revolt met with reprisals from the Spanish forces in Cebu, who on 6 January 1635; under orders by Juan de Alcarazo the Alcalde-Mayor of Cebu, a force of 50 Spanish and 1,000 Visayan troops, battled the rebels and settled in Bohol.
+This revolt met with reprisals from Spanish-Sugbuhanon forces in Cebu.
+On 6 January 1635; under orders by Juan de Alcarazo the Alcalde-Mayor of Cebu, a force of 50 Spanish and 1,000 Visayan troops, battled the rebels and settled in Bohol.

 The other was the famous Dagohoy Rebellion, considered the longest in Philippine history.
 This rebellion was led by Francisco Dagohoy, also known as Francisco Sendrijas, from 1744 to 1829.
+The 1818 Spanish census by Buzeta showed that there were 33,584 native families and 64 Spanish-Filipino families in Bohol island, specifically, the number of Spanish-Filipino families and their place of residences are as follows: 2 (Paminuitan hills), 9 (Dauis), 3 (Baclayon), 1 (Dimiao), 3 (Loay), 6 (Guindulman), and 41 Spanish-Filipino families in Inabanga.

+On September 1, 1847, Governor-General Narciso Claveria and Governor-Intendent of the Visayas Francisco de la Canal formally proposed segregating Bohol, along with the islands of Siquijor, and Camiguin, from Cebu Province.
+They argued that with 330,000 residents, 56 towns, and 190 leagues of coastline across vast territory is hard to be managed by Cebu.
+They grouped Cebu, Camotes, and Bantayan into one province with 37,269 total taxpayers, while Bohol, Camiguin, and Siquijor into a new stand-alone Politico-Military Province containing 28,420 taxpayers (which represents 124,657 total residents).

+Queen Isabella II of Spain passed a Royal Order No. 66 on March 3, 1854 formally creating the Province of Bohol.
+Captain of Engineer Guillermo Kirkpatrick was appointed to be its first Politico-Military Governor, abolishing the military command in the island.
+He arrived in Bohol on June 19, 1854, and he chose Tagbilaran as the capital of the new province.